crate/cratedb-toolkit/doc/io/dms/standalone.md

   --transformation=dms-load-schema.yaml
 ```

-The recipe file can be used to define primary key information and column type
+The recipe file can be used to define settings, primary key information, and
-mapping rules.
+column type mapping rules.
 ```yaml
 # Recipe file for digesting DMS events.
 # https://cratedb-toolkit.readthedocs.io/io/dms/standalone.html